 We’re delighted to welcome you to King’s for the upcoming academic year.
 This article will give you tips on preparing to study at King’s if you’ve recently transferred from another institution.

 Calculating your final degree classification

-- Read the current regulations for transferring to King’s from another university.
-This includes guidance on how your final degree classification will be calculated, if you’ve any concerns about this.
+Read the academic regulation 1.10 - 1.19 for transferring to King’s from another university.
+This includes guidance on how your final degree classification will be calculated if you’ve any concerns about this.

-- If you’re an international student and you require a Student visa (previously known as a Tier 4 visa), you’ll need to make a new visa application.
+If you are an international student and you require a Student visa (previously known as a Tier 4 visa), you’ll need to make a new visa application.

 Funding and scholarships

 If you are in receipt of funding or a scholarship and worried about your eligibility as a result of transferring to King’s, contact Credit Control for further support.
 You can also take a look at our guidance for sponsors paying tuition fees on your behalf.

 Disability Support at King’s offers support advice, and guidance to both prospective and current students, who have a long-term medical or mental health condition and can support you with applying for Personalised Assessment Arrangements and disability-related funding.

 Take a look at our articles How can Disability Support assist me with my disability and How can I register with Disability Support for the first time for more information.